sinduja86/CourseApplication/README.md

 #

-This application is still going on its just the domain classes and backend
+This project is a course application which perofrms all the CRUD operations using spring boot application I am still working on this, its just the domain classes and database been comitted.